riley-wilson/riley-wilson-old/_posts/2021-1-14-Afeyan_on_America.md

 Noubar Afeyan is the CEO of Moderna.
 His thoughts about America, as expressed in an [interview](https://conversationswithtyler.com/episodes/noubar-afeyan/) with Tyler Cowen, struck me.
 For context, Afeyan is an Armenian-Lebanese immigrant.

-The idea of being an "American by choice" is really interesting to me.
+The idea of being an "American by choice" is really interesting.

 **COWEN:** Last question.
 How do we attract more people like you to come to America?